 Communion, the Lord's Supper, or the Eucharist: whatever you call it, there's a relatively consistent tradition on its meaning and practice in these quotes from throughout Christian history.

-For the record, the word Eucharist means "thanksgiving," and it is what the early church commonly called the fellowship meal of bread and wine.
+The word Eucharist means "thanksgiving," and it is what the early church commonly called the fellowship meal of bread and wine.
 The word communion comes from 1 Cor.
 10:16, where the Greek word is koinonia, which would be better translated "fellowship" today.
 The verse says:

 The cup of blessing which we bless, is it not the fellowship of the blood of Christ?
 The bread which we break, is it not the fellowship of the body of Christ?